alexs2112/MonoRogue/Roadmap.md

 ### **Roadmap:**
+ * Balance Update:
+    * Want to focus on player builds as combinations of an armor and a weapon.
+      * Light Armor: Does not have any weight, allows you to kite better with bows or hit more with daggers
+      * Medium Armor: Has some weight, provides better defense.
+Planned on working with swords (better parry chance with fine defense) and spears (low weight for kiting)
+      * Heavy Armor: Heavy, good defense, mitigates damage regardless of your defense.
+Planned for Maces and Axes as weapons that let you slug out combat with enemies.
+    * Remove positive attack delay from weapons
+    * Change up some weapon abilities:
+      * Swords now have a chance to parry, blocking (30 - 5*weight)% of incoming attacks
+      * Critical chance is decreased based on weight.
+Base of (15 - 3*weight)%
+      * Display Parry chance, Crit chance, Block in creature stat screen
+    * Nerf late game enemy damage by a bit.
+      * Change enemy equipment so that they don't constantly drop the same thing.
+Less and more varied equipment that doesn't provide huge buffs
+      * Reduce the rate at which food drops
+    * Update the user manual

  * Other subscreens:
     * The remaining help screens, multiple menus to swap through to see info about the game
       * Make sure to adjust chars per line for screen size